Bottom-Up Initiatives for Sustainable Mountain Development in Italy: An Interregional Explorative Survey

 Sustainable mountain development, bottom-up approach, post-growth model, mountain economics, impact evaluation, small enterprise, community

-This paper contributes to the study of mountain development and bottom-up sustainability-oriented initiatives.
-Citizen-led initiatives have emerged to complement top-down development policies, and particularly to pursue sustainability objectives and benefit traditionally left-behind communities and places.
-In mountain areas, they have primarily focused on regenerating the natural environment, preserving the local culture and traditions, and providing social services to compensate for the lack of public ones.
-However, there is still a lack of understanding of their key features and challenges.
-As part of a larger research project, this study identified and surveyed 196 initiatives from the Italian regions of Basilicata, Lombardia, Marche, Sicilia, and Veneto.
-They display unique traits and may contribute to the development of their territories, but first must address a number of internal and external challenges to improve their resilience and impact.
-This research contributes to the literature with a systematic mapping and empirical results on Italian mountains.
-It supports policymakers designing policies to leverage the full potential of territories and bottom-up initiatives, ultimately improving the development and sustainability of these lands.
+In recent years, citizen-led initiatives have emerged to complement top-down development policies, particularly to pursue sustainability objectives and benefit traditionally left-behind communities and places.
+Existing research on this phenomenon in Italian mountain areas suggests a primary emphasis on revitalizing the natural environment, preserving local culture and traditions, and delivering social services to address the absence of public facilities.
+However, there is still a lack of understanding regarding their profiles, key features, social and environmental impacts, and challenges at the national level.
+As part of a broader research project, this empirical work contributes to the literature on bottom-up sustainability-oriented initiatives in mountain regions by conducting an explorative interregional online survey.
+We gathered original data on 196 initiatives from the mountain areas of the Italian regions of Basilicata, Lombardia, Marche, Sicilia, and Veneto.
+The findings indicate that our sample shares common traits, visions, and values, making a positive contribution to the sustainable development of their respective territories.
+However, these initiatives must contend with internal and external challenges to enhance their resilience and impact.
+Importantly, the research may support policymakers at various levels in the design of public policies that harness the full potential of bottom-up initiatives, ultimately enhancing the development and sustainability of these lands.